chloestephan/engineering-project/README.md

 npm run dev
 ```

+When the application is running you can connect to the admin part with the default admin:
+email: admin
+password: admin

 ## Test the application

 There are some backend test that you can run by using this command: